JSDale/AdvancedDbAssessment/ReadMe.md

 * Open the folder containing the project in vs code.
 * Run npm install
-* Edit the MongoDB_URI within the .env file to your local database,  for example MONGODB_URI=mongodb://localhost:27017/YouthGroup
-* Do the same as the previous step, but in the seeder.js file.
-* Type in the terminal node seeder.js
+* Enter in the terminal node seeder.js
-* You can check MongoDB to ensure the seeder file worked.
-If it did run npm run dev
+* Enter run npm run dev in the terminal

 #### Running the app locally